Amber-Pittman/DataStructuresI-GuidedProject/DataStruct-II.md

 ### Doubly Linked Lists

 Doubly linked lists require a different type of node than a singly linked list.
 Before, all we had was value and next.
-With doubly linked lists, we now have prev and then 2 pointers.
+With doubly linked lists, we now have prev, the head, and the tail.
+Although DLL's are more flexible, they use more memory.

 1. Initialize New ListNode Class